Title: The Woman in Cabin 10

 This one got dark pretty soon; though it was slow burn in terms of the book as whole, it was dark since the very first chapter.
-It was also fast paced, though it took a while to get to the actual disclosure.
-The lead character is a little confusing to understand, and sometimes she overreacts to situations that end up seeming like she reacted that way only for the purpose of story advancement.
+It’s fast paced, though it does take a while to get to the actual disclosure.
+The lead character is a little confusing to understand.
+Sometimes, she overreacts to situations that end up seeming like she reacted that way only for the purpose of story advancement.
 My point is, it wasn’t very realistic, and more of a plot device.

 Very twisty story that keeps you guessing, and you’re unlikely to guess it all!
 I was certainly surprised by where this ended up.
 And the very last bit raised some questions that I would have loved to read more about.
-The story did just about tie up loose ends, but the reveal left me questioning the motive as not being strong enough.
+The story did just about tie up loose ends.
+However, the reveal left me questioning the motive as not being strong enough.

 Another thing that bothered me was that the break in at the beginning doesn’t affect the actual story.
 I really thought it would considering the amount of space and emotion devoted to it.
 The second break in mentioned related to someone else (no spoilers so won’t elaborate) also had nothing to do with the story.
 So, those threads kinda felt like they went nowhere.
-That’s what slightly disappointed me about this story, but then again, I didn’t go in with very high expectations anyway, so it was okay.
+That’s what slightly disappointed me about this story.
+I didn’t go in with very high expectations, anyway, so it was okay.